Mary A. White Annual Education Report

 Teachers have infused technology into math lessons at all grade levels as a way to keep learning fresh and students engaged.

-Our teaching staff here at Mary A. White teach reading in a workshop setting.
+Our teaching staff here at Mary A. White teach reading and writing in a workshop setting.

 Students work in grade level specific texts and are monitored frequently using authentic measures such as the DRA2.
 Students are taught and encouraged to push their thinking as well as provide evidence to support their thinking.